 - Preheat oven to 350 degrees F. Spray a 9-inch square baking dish with cooking spray.

 - Process ½ cup black sesame seeds in a food processor until finely ground.
-Add ½ cup honey and process until the mixture becomes a paste.
+Add honey and process until mixture becomes a paste.

-- Cream together ½ cup softened butter with ¾ cup brown sugar in the bowl of a stand mixer for 3-4 minutes or until fluffy.
-Add the eggs one at a time, beating well after each addition.
-Add 4 mashed bananas, ¼ cup yogurt, and 1 teaspoon vanilla, the black sesame paste, and mix until combined.
+- Cream together softened butter with brown sugar in the bowl of a stand mixer for 3-4 minutes or until fluffy.
+Add eggs one at a time, beating well after each addition.
+Add mashed bananas, yogurt, vanilla, and black sesame paste.
+Mix until well combined.

-- Add the dry ingredients including 2 cups of all-purpose flour, ½ teaspoon salt, 1 teaspoon baking powder, ¾ teaspoon baking soda, 3 tablespoon sesame seeds, and stir just until combined.
-Pour the batter into the prepared baking pan.
+- Add dry ingredients including all-purpose flour, salt, baking powder, baking soda, sesame seeds, and stir just until combined.
+Pour batter into prepared baking pan.

-- Cut the banana in half lengthwise and arrange it on top of the cake, gently pressing it in.
-Bake the black sesame banana bread for 45 minutes - 1 hour or until a toothpick inserted in the center comes out clean.
+- Cut banana in half lengthwise and arrange it on top of the cake, gently pressing it in.
+Bake black sesame banana bread for 45 minutes - 1 hour or until a toothpick inserted in the center comes out clean.
+Remove from oven and let cool completely.

 **Helpful tips and common mistakes